5 Queries

 Open the database.

-- Drag field Province from table Customers to the column next to OrderCode.
-Drag field OrderDate from table Orders to the next column.
+- Drag the Province field from the Customers table to the column next to OrderCode.
+Drag the OrderDate field from the Orders table to the next column.

 Enter

-Switch to Datasheet View and check that all customers are from the province of Utrecht and that are all order data in December 2009.
+Switch to Datasheet View and verify that all customers are from the province of Utrecht and that all order dates are in December 2009.

 Switch to Datasheet View.